RS Runtime Security Documentation

 Why does findings show low volume for one environment?

 Validate that the environment has active sensors and current inventory events.
 Then verify date range and customer scope filters.
+If sensor health is green but event volume is zero, confirm the kernel version (5.8+) and that eBPF is not blocked by host policy.

 Where should I start when alerts are noisy?

 Open combined findings first, identify top process alert sources, then tune process and file policies for those binaries and paths.
+A small number of noisy binaries typically account for the majority of alert volume on day one.

 How do I confirm host visibility is healthy?

 Review Runtime Overview asset matrix and ensure host rows include process and file signal counts in the current time window.
+If the host row appears but signal counts stay at zero for more than a minute, check sensor logs on that host and kernel version (eBPF requires 5.8+).

 Can I use policies without Kubernetes?

 Yes.
 Policy controls support host and non-managed container use cases in addition to Kubernetes-managed workloads.
+The policy distribution path is the same across all deployment targets.

 Need implementation help?